 All Cyprus companies are required to maintain accounting books and records, which give a true and fair view of the company’s financial position and of its profit or loss and prepare annually financial statements in accordance with IFRS as adopted by the EU and the requirements of the Cypriot Companies Law.

-The new Auditors and Statutory Audits of Annual Consolidated Accounts Law (L.53(I)/2017), (superseding Law No. 42 (I) of 2009 as amended), was enacted on 2 June 2017 and constitutes the legal framework for the audit profession in Cyprus.
+The new Auditors and Statutory Audits of Annual Consolidated Accounts Law (L.53(I)/2017), as amended, was enacted on 2 June 2017 and constitutes the legal framework for the audit profession in Cyprus.
 The Law requires audits to be conducted in accordance with ISAs as adopted by the European Commission (EC).

-The Cyprus Public Audit Oversight Authority (CyPAOA) is the designated competent authority having the power to impose audit procedures or requirements and advise the Council of Ministers on the applicability of ISA in Cyprus.
+The Cyprus Public Audit Oversight Board (CyPAOB) is the designated competent authority having the power to impose audit procedures or requirements and advise the Council of Ministers on the applicability of ISA in Cyprus.